Woman sitting in grass reading a book

 A large majority of our community work at SDSU, Daktronics, 3M and Larson Manufacturing, making Brookings the second largest manufacturing community in South Dakota.
 If you are thinking about starting a business and would like more information about our community’s economy, hop on over to the Brookings Economic Development Corporation.
 They’ve got numbers and data important to making those kind of decisions.

-What is the history behind downtown Brookings?
+What is the history behind Downtown Brookings?

-The streets of downtown Brookings tell a story of Classic Revival and Art Deco, along with Beaux-Arts and Romanesque architecture.
+The streets of Downtown Brookings tell a story of Classic Revival and Art Deco, along with Beaux-Arts and Romanesque architecture.
 A total of 59 buildings line Main Avenue, with 83 percent of the construction taking place between 1894 and 1928.

 Each building holds a little piece of Brookings from yesteryear, take a stroll and enjoy the history while shopping, eating and playing in Downtown Brookings.